Vandivier/afterecon/content/2014-09-20-contra-the-veil-of-ignorance.md

 ---
-title: Contra the Veil of Ignorance
+title: "Contra the Veil of Ignorance"
 date: 2014-09-20 15:20:59
 author: John Vandivier
 ---